geolongc/speeding_GPS_UK/README.md

 compass_postprocessing_mapmatching.py is used to postprecess map-matching results to extract GPS point with matched road link id

+summary statistics of GPS and highway road links.py is used to do summary statistics of GPS and highway road link level data using matched results

 osmnx_download_features.ipynb is used to download OSM engineering featutes such as traffic calmings, crossings, junctions, traffic signals, speed cameras